Generic Name: alectinib (al EK ti nib)

 If you are a man, use effective birth control if your sex partner is able to get pregnant.
 Keep using birth control for at least 3 months after your last dose.

 Tell your doctor right away if a pregnancy occurs while either the mother or the father is using alectinib.

 It is not known whether alectinib passes into breast milk or if it could harm a nursing baby.
 You should not breast-feed while you are using alectinib and for at least 1 week after your last dose.

 How should I take alectinib?

-Before you start treatment, your doctor will perform a special test to make sure alectinib is the best treatment for your type of lung cancer.
+Your doctor will perform a blood test to make sure alectinib is the right treatment for your condition.

 Alectinib works best if you take it with food.

-If you vomit shortly after taking an alectinib capsule, do not take another one.
-Wait until your next scheduled dose and take the regular amount of medicine at that time.
+If you vomit shortly after taking alectinib, do not take another dose.
+Wait until your next scheduled dose time to take the medicine again.

 Store at room temperature away from moisture, heat, and light.